11.1 Rolling Motion

 11.3 Conservation of Angular Momentum

 A disk of mass 2.0 kg and radius 60 cm with a small mass of 0.05 kg attached at the edge is rotating at 2.0 rev/s.
-The small mass suddenly separates from the disk.
+The small mass, while attached to the disk, slides gradually to the center of the disk.
 What is the disk’s final rotation rate?

 The Sun’s mass is its radius is and it has a rotational period of approximately 28 days.
 If the Sun should collapse into a white dwarf of radius what would its period be if no mass were ejected and a sphere of uniform density can model the Sun both before and after?